nanoporetech/megalodon/docs/algorithm_details.rst

 In practice, these scores do not match emperical probabilities for a variant given a truth dataset.
 Thus a calibration step is applied to convert these scores to estimated emperical probabilities.
 This enables more accurate aggregation across reads.

+As of version 1.0.0, megalodon now performs a second round of variant detection taking nearby variants into account.
+Variants from the first round (considering each variant in isolation) are filtered to by a minimal probability of evidence for variant allele (default ``0.05``; set with ``--context-min-alt-prob`` argument).
+In the second pass, variants within a set region are considered when estimating the probability of a particular variant (up to a set maximum number of context variants in order to reduce compute).
+Scores for each potential context are combined statistically (using logsumexp) and these are the final scores reported for each variant.
+This process reduces the number of false positives where a true variant is adjacent to another proposed variant.

 Finally, calls across reads at each reference location are aggregated in order make a sample-level call.
 These results will be output into a VCF format file.